- Harvard Law School, LL.B., cum laude

 - Amherst College, B.A., magna cum laude (Phi Beta Kappa and Sigma Xi)

 - District of Columbia

-David Foster is listed in The Best Lawyers in America.
+David Foster has been selected by his peers for inclusion in The Best Lawyers in America© 2016 in the fields of Employee Benefits (ERISA) Law and Tax Law.
+He has been listed in Best Lawyers in America since 1995.
 He was the recipient of the Exceptional Service Medal from U.S. Treasury.
-David has also received an AV Preeminent® Peer Review RatingTM from Martindale Hubbell®, the highest possible rating for ethics and legal ability.
+David has also received an AV Preeminent® Peer Review Rating™ from Martindale Hubbell®, the highest possible rating for ethics and legal ability.

 San Francisco Tax Club (Board member; former president)

 Member of American Bar Association (Tax Section; Employee Benefits Committee)

 District of Columbia Bar Association

 David Foster is a tax partner who focuses primarily on employee benefits and executive compensation.
 His clients include privately held and publicly held companies in a wide variety of industries.
 He also represents tax-exempt companies, governmental instrumentalities and individuals.
 His secondary focus is on international taxation.